 |

-The correct answer was John von Neumann
+The correct answer was Cicero

 This question will appear again at a random time.